 You will, however, need to understand and master the concepts associated with basic relational database theory.
 Ultimately your main goal when creating databases is to create a central repository that efficiently stores data and upon querying returns the correct, needed information.

 And there you have it.

-When embarking on the Microsoft Access or any other relational database learning curve and journey, there are a few concepts and terms that one has to master and be familiar with in order to accurately design relational databases.
-You will frequently come to certain terms in books, tutorials and be learning manuals and as you get started creating your database objects you will apply certain methods such as creating relationships frequently.
+When embarking on Microsoft Access or any other relational database learning curve and journey, there are a few concepts and terms that one has to master and be familiar with in order to accurately design relational databases.
+You will frequently come to certain terms in books, tutorials, and be learning manuals and as you get started creating your database objects you will apply certain methods such as creating relationships frequently.
 Therefore, in order to not be confused and fully exploit the power of the relational database management system, you need to have a passing familiarity with some relational database theory.
 Once you have mastered the basics, you can proceed full speed ahead, with the actual practical application of some of the concepts.

 Please feel free to comment and tell us if you use Access currently or are thinking of getting started with Access or other relational database management systems.